-Wales (KS1) Primary History: unit name, topic name, toolkit callouts Children can learn to How should we remember Pocahontas? sequence events in their L1: How can we find out whether a story is real or imaginary?
-(Your personal timeline) Spark, Explain/Explore 1 day by using evidence L3: Do you know the life history of Pocahontas? from photographs, and L4: What was life like for Pocahontas and the Powhatan people? by recording their ideas in pictures and booklets.
-The Great Fire of London Through stories, songs L2: What were the problems with London in 1666? and rhymes children's sequencing skills of the L3: What happened and how do we know? passing of time will be Travel and transport reinforced.
+Wales (KS1) Primary History: unit name, topic name, toolkit callouts Children can learn to sequence events in their day by using evidence How should we remember Pocahontas?
+L1: How can we find out whether a story is real or imaginary?
+(Your personal timeline) Spark, Explain/Explore 1 L3: Do you know the life history of Pocahontas? from photographs, and by recording their ideas L4: What was life like for Pocahontas and the Powhatan people? in pictures and booklets.
+Through stories, songs The Great Fire of London L2: What were the problems with London in 1666? and rhymes children's sequencing skills of the L3: What happened and how do we know? passing of time will be reinforced.
+Travel and transport геілтогсеа.
 L1: How did the wheel begin to change lives?
 Explain/Explore 1 and 2 L2: How much has changed?
 (Transport 'firsts') Practise L3: Did everyone welcome the railways?
 (Timeline of the train) Explain/Explore 2 L4: How has the car developed and did everyone benefit?
+Explain/Explore 1 and 2 L4: How has the car developed and did everyone benefit?
 Explain/Explore 1 and 2 Chronology, change and continuity toolkit: links to How should we remember Pocahontas? unit Using photographs they How should we remember Pocahontas? take themselves (both L1: How can we find out whether a story is real or imaginary?
-(Your personal timeline) Spark, Explain/Explore 1 indoors and outdoors) L3: Do you know the life history of Pocahontas? children can progress to sequencing events The Great Fire of London in the week and for L3: What happened and how do we know? longer periods.
-When appropriate, the events Travel and transport can be recorded using a L3: Did everyone welcome the railways?
-(Timeline of the train) Explain/Explore 2 time line.
-Children should become familiar with Cause and consequence toolkit: links to The Great Fire of London unit and includes historical literacy cards, cause cards and domino run vocabulary that describes activities the passage of time, starting with events in their own lives.
+(Your personal timeline) Spark, Explain/Explore 1 indoors and outdoors) children can progress L3: Do you know the life history of Pocahontas? to sequencing events The Great Fire of London in the week and for longer periods.
+When L3: What happened and how do we know? appropriate, the events Travel and transport can be recorded using a time line.
+Children should L3: Did everyone welcome the railways?
+(Timeline of the train) Explain/Explore 2 become familiar with vocabulary that describes the passage of time, Cause and consequence toolkit: links to The Great Fire of London unit and includes historical literacy cards, cause cards and domino run activities starting with events in their own lives.